simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 * **Budget**: RAM prices can vary, so it's important to consider your budget when determining the amount of RAM you need.
 Keep in mind that RAM prices can fluctuate, so it's a good idea to check for deals and discounts before making a purchase.

 * **Upgradeability**: Consider the upgradeability of your PC.
 If your motherboard has additional RAM slots, you may be able to easily upgrade your RAM in the future if needed.
-However, if your motherboard has limited RAM slots or if you are using a laptop, it may be more difficult or even impossible to upgrade your RAM later on.
+However, if your motherboard has limited RAM slots or if you're using a laptop, it may be more difficult or even impossible to upgrade your RAM later on.

 Determining the right amount of RAM for your usage is crucial for ensuring optimal performance and responsiveness from your PC.
 By considering your specific needs, future-proofing, operating system requirements, budget, and upgradeability, you can make an informed decision and choose the right amount of RAM for your build.